dnaaun/openFraming/README.md

 	$ tar -xvf ~/mallet-2.0.8.tar.gz --one-top-level=$HOME/mallet

 One then has to export the directory where the mallet executable is found as an environment variable.
-(This also depends on your platform).
+(This also depends on your operating system).

 	$ export MALLET_BIN_DIRECTORY=$HOME/mallet/mallet-2.0.8/bin